-&lt;sup>2 Mrs F du Toit and Mrs T Thembo.
+&lt;sup>2 Mrs F du Toit and Mrs T Thembo

-&lt;sup>3 Dr J Sibanyoni and Dr VM Close.
+&lt;sup>3 R J Sibanyoni and Dr VM Close.

-hand and as a result has been unable to return to his previous job as a bricklayer for which he qualifies;

-- 8.2 he suffers from mid to lower backache when walking long distances, performing strenuous activities or bending; - 8.3 he feels depressed and has disturbed sleeping patterns due to backache. - 8.4 he has several scars on his right hand (forearm and wrist) and forehead;

-and

-- 8.5 suffers from mild hearing loss. - [9] It is further common cause that the plaintiff is on anti-retroviral treatment and the prognosis that his life expectancy would be 70% of that of a person who is HIV negative no longer applies. - [10] With regard to general damages the court in Sandler v Wholesale Suppliers Ltd the court stated that:
+- 8.1 he has a painful right hand and wrist aggravated by certain activities For instance he is no longer able to use his previously dominant right hand and as a result has been unable to return to his previous Job as a bricklayer for which he qualifies - 8.2 he suffers from mid to lower backache when walking long distances, performing strenuous activities or bending, - 8.3 he feels depressed and has disturbed sleeping patterns due to backache. - 8.4 he has several scars on his right hand (forearm and wrist) and forehead; and - 8.5 suffers from mild hearing loss. - [9] It Is further common cause that the plaintiff is or, anti-retroviral treatment and the prognosis that his life expectancy would be 70% of that of a person who Is HIV negative no longer applies - [10] With regard to general damages the court in Sandler v Wholesale Suppliers Ltd the court stated that

-"The amount to be awarded as compensation can only be determined by the broadest general considerations and the figure arrived at must necessarily be uncertain, depending on the Judge's view of what is fair in all the circumstances of the case."
+"The amount to be awarded as compensation can only be determined by the broadest general considerations and the figure arrived at must necessarily be uncertain. depending on the Judge's view of what is fair in all the circumstances of the case."

 [11] On behalf of the plaintiff I was referred to three cases, Blyth v Van den Heever, Mohlaba v Road Accident Fund, to which counsel for the defendant also made reference to; and TJ Tobi v Road Accident Fund.
-Counsel for the defendant, besides the Mohlaba matter also referred me to four cases, Thwala v Road Accident Fund; Mlalandle v Road Accident Fund; Vukubi v Road Accident Fund; Dayimane v Minister of
+Counsel for the defendant, besides the Mohlaba matter also referred me to